Zeioth/distroupdate.nvim/README.md

 * placeholder

 ## Roadmap
-* TODO: We should create a autocmd for NvimReload by default on setup().
-* TODO: We should expose the option `hot_reload_extra_behavior` which gets a function, in case someone wants to do something extra in the autocmd, like reloading its nvim theme.
 * TODO: Remove the option snapshop_module by creating this variable programatically in execution time.
 * TODO: Re-order config options alphabetically.
 * TODO: Test all functions again.